nolar/kopf/docs/authentication.rst

 *Piggybacking* means that the config parsing and authentication methods of these libraries are used, and only the information needed for API calls is extracted.

-If few of the piggybacked libraries are installed, all of them will be attempted (as if multiple handlers are installed), and all the credentials will be utilised in random order.
+If a few of the piggybacked libraries are installed, all of them will be attempted (as if multiple handlers are installed), and all the credentials will be utilised in random order.